Tips for a nature- and water-friendly garden

 Tip

-Choose native plants that are suited to the soil.
-Then watering will not be necessary very often.
+Choose hardy native plants that are suited to the soil.
+That way, you won’t need to water them very often.

 8. Rainwater ponds

-Would you like a pond as a rainwater buffer?
-Then make sure you have sloping, planted, green banks.
-The banks will then continue to look attractive even with varying water levels and, due to the differences in moisture, will provide a wide variety of flora and fauna.
+Would you like to use a pond as a rainwater storage area?
+If so, make sure to create sloping, planted, green banks.
+This way, the banks will remain attractive even as water levels fluctuate, and the variations in moisture will support a wide variety of flora and fauna.

 Tip